richardeigenmann/Cyrus-Docker/README.md

 # Cyrus-Docker
 Run Cyrus Imapd in a Docker container

-Note: It doesn't work any more! sasl authentication isn't working.
+Note: It doesn't work any more!

 Cyrus needs state which it keeps in
 * /var/lib/imap